UX-Society/Get-Started/README.md

 # Webstorm
 Webstorm is the Webdev IDE that we use because it is free to students and fully-featured.

-Install by going to https://www.jetbrains.com/student/ and using your *Chapman email* to create an account.
+Install by going to https://account.jetbrains.com/login and signing up with you *Chapman email*, then go to https://www.jetbrains.com/student/ and using apply.
 Then go to https://www.jetbrains.com/webstorm/ download and sign in to use for free.

 Next install and login into Webstorm.
 Make sure to select the markdown plugin when installing.